Daniel McClellan (biblical scholar)

-Daniel Orrin McClellan (born July 23, 1980) is a scholar of the Bible and religion from the United States who shares his perspective on religious topics on social media.
+Daniel Orrin McClellan (born July 23, 1980) is an American biblical scholar.
+He is well known for his activities on social media, regularly creating and sharing videos on religious topics from a historical critical perspective.
+He is a member of the Church of Jesus Christ of Latter-day Saints.

-He is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 In 2023, McClellan received the Society of Biblical Literature's Richards Award for Public Scholarship.
 He has also been involved in politics, running unsuccessfully for state office in Utah twice.

 Biography

 Early and personal life

 McClellan was born on July 23, 1980.
 He is originally from West Virginia and has lived in multiple locations, including Maryland, California, Colorado, Texas, Uruguay, Utah, the United Kingdom, and Washington.
 He did not grow up in a particularly religious household.

 At age 20, McClellan joined the Church of Jesus Christ of Latter-day Saints and later served as a missionary.
 McClellan met his wife while attending Brigham Young University; they married in May 2006 and have three daughters.